Chamal1120/Chamal1120/README.md

 </h1>

 ### :technologist: About Me :
-I am a front-End Developer from Sri Lanka.
+I'm a front-End developer from Sri Lanka.
-- :telescope: I’m an undergraduate Software Engineer contributing to frontend for building web applications.
+- :telescope: Currently studying as an undergraduate Software Engineer while contributing to frontend for building web applications.

 - :seedling: Exploring on new technolegies to optmize my workflow.